zng-ui/zng/TODO/_current.md

 =======

-* Implement layout and render optimization, see `Optimizations.md`.
+* Implement render optimization, see `Optimizations.md`.

-* Implement `FocusRequest` new force and indicator configs.
+* Implement `FocusRequest` window indicator + example.
-    - And demo in focus example.
-        - Focus shortcuts are perfect for this.
-        - Also need an example of focus stealing.
+* Add example of focus request that steals focus from other app.
-        - Unify `WindowFocusChangedEvent` to include the previous and new focused window.

 * Gestures info, like last shortcut pressed, primed chord, list of shortcuts used.
 * Implement window close cancel when OS is shutting down.